karlkyck/OReilly-Architecture-Katas-Winter-2025/README.md

 ## Appendix:

 ### Deliverables for the Architecture Kata

-- Overview Narrative:
+- **Overview Narrative**
-   A short narrative describing how the team used AI in the certification system.
+  - A short narrative describing how the team used AI in the certification system.
-- Diagrams:
+- **Diagrams**
-   Comprehensive and targeted views of each use of AI in the system.
+  - Comprehensive and targeted views of each use of AI in the system.
-- Architectural Decision Records (ADRs):
+- **Architectural Decision Records (ADRs)**
-   Document AI implementation decisions, including trade-off analysis.
+  - Document AI implementation decisions, including trade-off analysis.
-- Implementation Details:
+- **Implementation Details**
-   Provide pertinent implementation details for the AI components.
+  - Provide pertinent implementation details for the AI components.
-- Presentation Video (for semi-final teams):
+- **Presentation Video (for semi-final teams)**
-   A five-minute video describing the team’s approach to integrating AI into the certification process.
+  - A five-minute video describing the team’s approach to integrating AI into the certification process.

 ### Judge's Criteria for Evaluation

-- Innovative Use of Generative AI:
+- **Innovative Use of Generative AI**
-   Assess the novelty and creativity of AI applications in the solution.
+  - Assess the novelty and creativity of AI applications in the solution.

-- Suitability of the Solution:
+- **Suitability of the Solution**
-   Ensure that the solution addresses the stated constraints and requirements.
+  - Ensure that the solution addresses the stated constraints and requirements.

-- Detail and Clarity:
+- **Detail and Clarity**
-   Provide appropriate levels of detail in documentation and diagrams.
+  - Provide appropriate levels of detail in documentation and diagrams.

-- Use of AI Architecture Patterns:
+- **Use of AI Architecture Patterns**
-   Adhere to best practices in AI architecture design.
+  - Adhere to best practices in AI architecture design.

-- Avoidance of Anti-Patterns:
+- **Avoidance of Anti-Patterns**
-   Ensure that the design does not incorporate known anti-patterns.
+  - Ensure that the design does not incorporate known anti-patterns.

-- Compatibility with Existing Architecture:
+- **Compatibility with Existing Architecture**
-   Validate that the architectural characteristics of the AI enhancements align with the current system architecture.
+  - Validate that the architectural characteristics of the AI enhancements align with the current system architecture.

-- Validation and Verification:
+- **Validation and Verification**
-   Establish processes for validating and verifying AI-generated results to ensure accuracy.
+  - Establish processes for validating and verifying AI-generated results to ensure accuracy.